 100% Greco, with a complex palate that gives it broad pairing potential.
 Mineral, with notes of green orchard fruit, white pepper, and an herbaceous edge.

-From Cépie in Limoux Valley, at a 9 hour transit from spain.
+From Cépie in Limoux Valley, at a 9 hour transit from Spain.
 Cepie is a limestone plateau that peaks at 350m overlooking the Aude.
 Confluence of Mediterranean and Atlantic influences.
 This organic - no sulphite added Chenin was whole bunch pressed and follows through to it's Malolactic fermentation making things blessedly creamier.

 Organic blend of Grenache Blanc, Colombard, Viognier, and Chardonnay from one of Southern France's biggest producers made in the classic French Bistro style.